FuelLabs/fuel-core/docs/fuel-sync-design.md

 ## Overview

-The file describes the possible workflow of the FS service and its relationship with P2P and BI.
+The file describes the workflow of the FS service and its relationship with P2P, CM and BI.
-During the review process, team must select which way to go, and the document's final version will contain only the selected way with a proper overview.
+During the review process, the team selected which way to go, and the document's final version contains the selected way with a detailed overview and rejected ways for history.

-The first final version of the document will describe the implementation of the FS for the PoA version of the FC.
-It may contain our assumptions and ideas for the next evolution of the FS for PoS(or maybe FS will have several evolution points).
+The final version of the document describes the implementation of the FS for the PoA version of the FC.
+It also contains our assumptions and ideas for the next evolution of the FS for PoS.

-All names are not final and can be suggested by the reviewers=)
+All types mentioned in the design only describe their primary goal.
+The implementation should use the type that fits better.
+For example, instead of slices of objects, better works vectors because the caller should own data.

 ## Relationship with P2P and BI

 ![img.png](diagrams/fuel-core-design-fuel-sync-part.png)

-The FS is a connection point between:
+The FS is a connection point between P2P, CM and BI.
+FS manages receiving blocks from P2P, validation of them with CM, and forwarding them to BI for commit.
-- In the PoA version P2P and BI
-- In the PoS is also additionally connects P2P with CM

-There are three possible ways how to implement those relationships:
+Fs use the following rule to manage relationship:

+> Every service **may** know about descending services but nothing about ascending services.
+As an example: P2P service knows nothing about its listeners(ascending services), and it only propagates information via channels.
+But FS knows about P2P(an example of descending service) and may request some information directly by calling the sync/async methods.
+The same applies to BI and CM.

+This rule is rough, and services can have cases where some functionality requires direct access and some pub-sub model.
+So it should be decided individually.
+But after comparison and discussion, this rule covers all our needs for now, and the description below will use this rule.
+We can stop following this rule if it makes development harder, adds some complexity, or forces us to write ugly code with workarounds.

+FS - is ascending service for P2P, BI, CM.

+Other rejected by the team possible rules of the services' relationship:

 1. Every service knows about other services related somehow to it.
 It can be interpreted as: each service struct containing reference to other